-His hobbies include pocket knives (especially Buck and Benchmade), reading, martial arts, outdoors, fishing, and shooting.
+His hobbies include pocket knives (especially Buck and Benchmade Knives), reading, outdoors, fishing, and shooting.
 And his favorite teams all have the first name of Detroit.

 Carolyn joined Calvary's secretarial staff in 2017.
 She works closely with Pastor Jim and the Calvary Business Manager Dave Krause.

 She was born in Detroit, Michigan and grew up in the then small town of Utica before moving to Romeo as a high school student.
 Living on a small farm in Romeo enabled her to enjoy her passion of horses and taught her many life lessons while raising animals.
 After only a few of years in Romeo, she left to attend college at Grand Rapids Baptist College for three years before she transferred to Eastern Michigan University to pursue her degree in education.
 It was during her years at EMU that she began attending Calvary Baptist Church, and that began her long-time relationship with the church and its people.

 Carolyn’s ministry at the church began in 1975 when she was hired to teach fourth grade at Calvary Christian Academy.
 Through the years, she taught a variety of grades and subjects – everything from fourth grade to seniors in high school.
 She learned how to put a yearbook together, to coach volleyball, cheerleading, and girls’ basketball, to sponsor the Honor Society, and to be a high school class sponsor.
 When the doors of Calvary Christian Academy closed in 2015, she moved on to new endeavors which now include working as an enrollment secretary for School Financial Solutions in Brighton and South Redford, and spending two days a week in the Calvary Baptist Church office.
 When she is not sitting at the computer doing her two part-time jobs, she enjoys antiquing, gardening, reading, and doing puzzles